coreboot/seabios/docs/Execution_and_code_flow.md

 boot.c:handle_18().

 The boot phase is technically also part of the "runtime" phase of SeaBIOS.
-It is typically invoked immiediately after the POST phase, but it can also be invoked by an operating system or be invoked multiple times in an attempt to find a valid boot media.
+It is typically invoked immediately after the POST phase, but it can also be invoked by an operating system or be invoked multiple times in an attempt to find a valid boot media.
 Although the boot phase C code runs in 32bit mode it does not have write access to